Brabb3l/kfc-parser/README.md

 ## Enshrouded Mod Loader (EML)

 A tool used to load mods for the game Enshrouded.

-Refer to the [EML documentation](docs/eml/index.md) for usage instructions.
+Documentation can be found [here](https://brabb3l.github.io/kfc-parser).

 ## KFC Parser CLI (deprecated)